Our leases include:

 Or contact Shawn Logan, Planning Specialist, at firstname.lastname@example.org or 303-866-3454 x3346 for help.

 Complete a Request for Oil and Gas Seismic Exploration Permit form which can be found below under "Forms and Instructions".
-Completed form can be mailed to: 1127 Sherman Street, Suite 300, Denver, CO 80203 or emailed to email@example.com.
+Completed form can be emailed to email@example.com or mailed to: 1127 Sherman Street, Suite 300, Denver, CO 80203.
 Please allow 30 days from receipt for the request to be processed.
 For questions or assistance, please email Steve Freese or call at 303-866-3454 ext.
 3343.

 No. A tract does not have to be leased for oil and gas prior to applying for a seismic exploration permit.
 If a tract has an active oil and gas lease, we may require written permission from the lessee prior to issuing a seismic permit.